Speak Confidently in English: Practical Strategies for Professionals

 "My accent must sound neutral."

-Some common reasons that make professionals feel like their English fails them at work are:
+Several common reasons make professionals feel like their English fails them at work:

 Searching for words while speaking